- 21 March

 Fernando Morientes was always in the shadow of the legendary figure of Raul during his time at Madrid, but that doesn't mean he wasn't a good performer.

-A spat with Vicente del Bosque led to a loan move to Monaco in the summer of 2003, and it proved to be a damaging mistake.
+A spat with Vicente del Bosque led to a loan move to Monaco in the summer of 2003, and it proved to be a damaging and embarrassing mistake.

-In the 2003/2004 Champions League knockout stages, Real Madrid met Monaco and Morientes scored in both legs for Monaco to eliminate his parent club from the competition.
+In the 2003/2004 Champions League knockout stages, Real Madrid met the Ligue 1 side.
+Morientes scored in both legs for Monaco to eliminate his parent club from the competition.

 He returned that summer but there was no way he would be integrated back into the squad, which is what led to a permanent transfer to Liverpool.
 An overall record of 100 goals in 272 games is not to be sniffed at.